 "I dare not tell you the weight of the tinned milk it was carrying at that time from Preston dock to the Co-op at Newcastle on Tyne, but it would be fully loaded as if it were a six wheeler which it was soon to be as we later put the third axle on this one in our own workshops as can be seen in the picture below". v

-Seen in the previous picture above as a four wheeler, L.A.D. cabbed Leyland Super Comet Reg No 375 HTB Fleet No 48 is pictured in the yard after receiving its third axle to increase it's carrying capacity.
+Seen in the previous picture above as a four wheeler, L.A.D. cabbed Leyland Super Comet Reg No 375 HTB Fleet No 48 is pictured on the left in the yard at Longridge after receiving its third axle to increase it's carrying capacity.

 L.A.D. cabbed Leyland Super Comet 14SC/4R four wheeler Reg No 200 KTE Fleet No 51 is seen here in July 1959 when it was brand new carrying it's first load of cigarettes to London, a nice light load for running in purposes.

 The lovely young lady in the drivers seat is Tom Riding's wife, Margaret, who has been with him from that day to this.

 'I sometimes think the Super Comet could have been the big attraction.

 In 1962 York trailers added a third axle (see below) which gave it a much greater payload and it then went on Darlington change over trunk mainly hauling sugar for Tate & Lyle.

 The vehicle was very stable and the brakes were superb so you could make the time up downhill what you lost climbing".